 The comprehensive handbook for dehydrating foods at home.

-This extensive collection of recipes offers a wide array of flavors for easy everyday dining to the truly gourmet food experience, featuring contemporary ingredients and international flavors.
+This extensive collection of recipes offers a wide array of flavours for easy everyday dining to the truly gourmet food experience, featuring contemporary ingredients and international flavours.
 There are more than 150 recipes for dehydrating everything from herbs and seasonings, fruits and vegetables to meats and fish.
 And so that you can use your preserved foods to their best advantage, there are over 250 recipes that use dehydrated foods as ingredients.
 Mouth-watering desserts are also included.
 There's even a bonus section on pet treats and crafts!

 Whether you grow your own food, buy it locally from the farmer's markets or even buy it from a regular supermarket, this book will help you get the most out your dehydrator and is a great recipe book filled with recipes using dehydrated foods.